 Turtles can stop eating when there’s a change in habitat, temperature, and the location of the basking area.
 Even if the turtle is fed in a different area in the tank, it will refuse to eat.
 As long as making a change isn’t necessary, it is a good idea to stick to the usual environment.

-And if a change is a must, then you should wait for some time until they adjust themselves to the new environment.
+If a change is a must, you should wait some time until they adjust to the new environment.

 3. Poor Water Quality

-Although turtles aren’t as sensitive to water quality as fish, it is still important to monitor the water quality of its tank.
-If the turtle is constantly exposed to dirty water, it can suffer from inflammation and other illness.
-As a result, it will lose its appetite.
+Although turtles aren’t as sensitive to water quality as fish, it is still important to monitor the water quality of their tank.
+If the turtle is constantly exposed to dirty water, it can suffer from inflammation and other illnesses, and as a result, it will lose its appetite.

-A turtle has a weak immune system, so a slight intake of polluted water can affect the respiratory system.
+A turtle’s immune system is weak, so a slight intake of polluted water can affect its respiratory system.
 If you find your turtle coughing or showing other symptoms, the first thing you should do is check the nitrate and ammonia levels.
-The substances are usually produced from waste, and higher levels can be dangerous to your turtle.
+These substances are usually produced from waste, and higher levels can be dangerous to your turtle.

 To ensure the water parameters always remain safe for your turtle, it is a good idea to invest in a filtration system.
 If you haven’t bought a filter yet, you should change the tank water at least once every four days.